A posteriori superlinear convergence bounds for block conjugate gradient: Numerical Experiments

-We examine now the long term behavior of both bounds but in the same stage of convergence of the Ritz values to their corresponding eigenvalues.
+In the second set of experiments, we examine our two bounds in the same stage of convergence of the Ritz values to their corresponding eigenvalues.
 To this end, we fix $m=33$ and take iterations $j$ from $j=1$ to $j=10$.
-To simplify the reading, the following notation is used
+For easier reading we denote our bounds as follows,